 Cobalt is a chemical element, lustrous silvery-gray ferromagnetic transition metal of Group 9 (VIIIB) of the periodic table with atomic number 27 and symbol Co.
 It is used in making different types of alloys, and large quantities of its compounds are used in the glass and ceramic industries.
 The hardness and tensile strength of cobalt are higher than steel.
 Finely divided metallic cobalt is pyrophoric like iron but compact metal is not attacked by air or water molecule at ordinary temperature.
-The metal is less readily dissolve in minerals acids like nitric acid and sulfuric acid.
-It does not attack by aqueous alkali but readily dissolved in fused KOH at 550 °C.
+The metal is less readily dissolved in minerals acids like nitric acid and sulfuric acid.
+It does not attack by aqueous alkali but is readily dissolved in fused KOH at 550 °C.

 History and discovery

 The history of the discovery of cobalt may be started with its naming.
 The name of the metal given from the German word cobold means evil spirit or goblin.
 In 1735, the Swedish chemist G. Brandt analyzed some specimens of the cobold and wrote about a new semi-metal which he named cobold.
 Brandit describes six semi-metals like mercury, bismuth, zinc, antimony, cobalt, and arsenic.
 Before 1776, many scientists believed that the element was a compound of iron and arsenic.
 The identity of cobalt as a new metal was established around 1780 by T Bergmann and other scientists.